Ismailbabatunde/Barnette-Consulting-Project/README.md

 - HQ Employees: 16,715
 - Remote Employees: 5,496

-Employee Race 🔖
+# Findings
-White accounts for 28.48% of the total employee﻿﻿ ﻿﻿across all 7 race.
+- White accounted for 28.48% of the total employee﻿﻿ ﻿﻿across all 7 races.

- Employee Jobtitle🔖
-At 754, Research Assistant II occupies the highest staff at 70.98% higher than Accountant I, which is the lowest at 441 across all 7 jobtitle.
+- Research Assistant II occupied the highest staff at 70.98% higher than Accountant I.

-Employee Department🔖
-Sales department has the highest staff at 1,832 totaling 22%.
+- Sales department had the highest staff at 1,832 totaling 22%.
 Marketing department 494 totaling 6%.

-Employee Location🔖
-Ohio ranks as the highest state with the highest number of active employees at 16,322 and terminated employees at 1,698 across the 7 states.
+- Ohio ranked as the highest state with the highest number of active employees at 16,322 and terminated employees at 1,698 across the 7 states.